-A liberal arts major is offered in geography.
-Lower division requirements: Geography 1, 2, 3; Geology 1A-1B.
+A major in arts and sciences is offered in geography.
+Lower division requirements: Geography 1, 2; Geology 1A-1B.
 Recommended: A reading knowledge of French or German.
 Upper division requirements: a minimum of 24 upper division units in geography, or 18 units in geography and 6 units selected from related fields with approval of the departmental representative.